 Not so sure about that.
 It would have been stronger if GB, SE and DK had used it as well, though.
 Loading...
-Log in to Reply
+Reply

 Not sure about that either.
 GB have a tendency of distrusting anybody but themselves.
 SE and DK long to their identity too much.
 Loading...
-Log in to Reply
+Reply

 After Greece, there will be a next weakest country, probably Portugal, and after that the next.
 The Euro has some huge design flaws.
 Loading...
-Log in to Reply
+Reply

 Daniela Osterhagen the problem with the Euro is that it’s a currency but not a union.
 Which – as weaker countries cannot devaluate their currency – need an inflow of money.
 Loading...
-Log in to Reply
+Reply

 If Greece exits, the EURO will fall apart sooner than later.